human-nature-lab/breadboard-website/docs/v/2.4.0/deployment/setting-up-a-server.md

   * You can download the latest version of the JDK8 [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 4. Open ports 9000 and 9443 in your server's firewall
   * For Amazon EC2 servers, edit your server's Security Group
-5. Proceed to the steps for [installing a SSL certificate](Installing-a-SSL-Certificate).
+5. Proceed to the steps for [installing an SSL certificate](./installing-an-ssl-certificate.md).